XuyangAbert/CDSC-AL/README.md

 Two different evaluation metrics are used:

-  1. BAcc1Hist: A vector of the balanced classification accuracy values for the entire data streams
+  1. BAcc1Hist: A vector of the Balanced Classification Accuracy values for the entire data streams

-  2. F1Hist: A vector of the macro-average values of the F1-score for the entire data streams
+  2. F1Hist: A vector of the Macro-average values of the F1-score for the entire data streams